-When people think of an office productivity suite, both Microsoft and Google tend to spring to mind.
+When people think of an office productivity suite Microsoft and Google tend to spring to mind.
 And for good reason: while there are other alternatives on the market, they remain the top software tools for business users across the country.

 Both offer similar functionality - such as word processing, file storage and spreadsheet applications - but differ in many respects.
 For example, Microsoft offers both desktop and cloud deployments of its Office365 suite, while Google's G Suite - formerly Google Apps - deals exclusively with cloud-driven apps and integrations.

-Choosing between the two companies ultimately depends on the needs of individual businesses.
+Choosing between the two companies ultimately depends on the needs of your individual business.
 Price, storage and ease of use will be big deciding factors, and making that decision isn't always straight forward.
-To help, we look at which office suite is the best for business users.

 Both productivity suites have a range of features.
 G Suite covers a range of applications, the most widely used of which are its Slides presentation app, Sheets spreadsheet editor, Docs word processor and file storage platform Drive.
 It also offers excellent integration of third-party apps which can be downloaded from the Google Web Store.